clintonoduor/PCB-Defect-Detection-using-Deepstream/README.md

     </a>
  </div>
  <br>

- The dataset used in this project has been sourced from the <a href="https://robotics.pkusz.edu.cn/resources/datasetENG">Open Lab on Human Robot Interaction</a> of Peking University.
+ The dataset used was sourced from the <a href="https://robotics.pkusz.edu.cn/resources/datasetENG">Open Lab on Human Robot Interaction</a> of Peking University.

 ### Generating wts & cfg files for TensorRT engine